 Caption: A view of Camelback Mountain and the praying monk

-The mountain's summit trail and parking area at Echo are now closed through fall for a major improvement project.
+The mountain's summit trail and parking area at Echo are closed through the end of 2013 for a major improvement project.

 Please review our Camelback improvement project webpage for details and updates.

 Even with this popular summit trail closed for renovation, there are still more than 180 miles of trails in Phoenix for hiking.
 For a quick reference list of alternate summit climbs, check out the Phoenix Summit Challenge webpage.
 North Mountain offers challenging elevation gain, sweeping valley views from the summit, ample parking, convenient access off of 7th Street, and a smooth wide trail with no hiker backups.
 Our Trails and Desert Preserves pages offer detailed information on all of Phoenix's renowned hiking areas including South Mountain, Lookout Mountain and the Sonoran Preserve.

 Echo Canyon Trailhead and Summit Trail are closed through the end of 2013